bobdavies2000/OpenCVB/README.md

     -   All the libraries and interfaces were rebuilt as well
     -   This change required a complete review of the OpenCVB’s infrastructure.
 -   GIFBuilder has been converted to a .Net 8.0 console application.
 Update_All.bat fixed.
 -   UI_Generator converted to .Net 8.0 console application.
-VB_Classes project updated.
+VBClasses project updated.
 -   The ZED camera support is using the NuGet package instead of a custom VB interface.
     -   The new CamZed C\# class library was able to use NuGet but VB.Net could not.
 -   Install script (Update_All.bat) is a one-page file for the SDK and OpenCV downloads.